228 – Moving Expenses

 You can deduct the moving expenses you paid in 2022 if you meet both of the following conditions:

-- You moved in order to take up employment duties, carry on a business, practise a profession or attend an educational institution at which you were enrolled full time in a post-secondary program.
+- You moved in order to take up employment duties, carry on a business, practise a profession or attend an educational institution where you were enrolled full time in a post-secondary program.

 - Your new residence is at least 40 kilometres closer to your new place of study or work (even if your work is seasonal).

-Only expenses for moving from one location to another in Canada are deductible, unless they were incurred at a time when you were living outside Canada temporarily.
-In such a case, contact us.
+Generally, only expenses for moving from one location to another in Canada are deductible, unless they were incurred at a time when you were living outside Canada temporarily.

 Moving Expenses (TP-348-V)